bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

       game.start
     end
-    it "should give clue when the input is valid and is greater than the computer pick" do fake_console.should_receive(:output).with('Your guess is higher')
+    it "give clue when the input is valid and is greater than the computer pick" do fake_console.should_receive(:output).with('Your guess is higher')
       game = GuessGame.new(fake_console)
       game.computer_pick = 25